kristian185/kristian185/README.md

 - 👋 Hi, I’m Kristian
-- 👀 I’m studying business analytics
+- 👀 I’m building side-projects
-- 🌱 I’m currently learning python

 <!---
 kristian185/kristian185 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.